Loading...

 Scenario

 A script named rogue.sh is consuming nearly all CPU and causing performance issues for other users.
-You need to locate the offending process, attempt a graceful shutdown, confirm it exited, then repeat the test and force-stop it using SIGKILL if it refuses to terminate.
+You need to locate the offending process, attempt a graceful shutdown, confirm it exited, then repeat the test and force-stop it with SIGKILL if it refuses to terminate.

 Operator context